-Each laboratory maintaining a stock of chemicals should have on hand, in a loose leaf or other readily available form, a Material Safety Data Sheet (MSDS/SDS) for every chemical in the laboratory.
+Each laboratory maintaining a stock of chemicals should have, either in hard copy or online, a readily available Material Safety Data Sheet (MSDS/SDS) for every chemical in the laboratory.
 The annual inventory is a good time to compare the items on the inventory with the SDS available and request/acquire those SDS that are not on hand.
 A copy of each SDS should be kept in an easily accessible location.